-Report: DK Metcalf skipping Seahawks’ mandatory minicamp this week as wait for extension continues
+DK Metcalf skipping Seahawks’ mandatory minicamp this week as wait for extension continues

 “He’s still rehabbing from surgery, but he’s involved with everything we’re doing.
 He’s really tuned in.
 I’m really happy to see the way he’s returned to us — there’s a lot of stuff in the future coming up and all of that.
 He seems to be very focused on what’s going on right now and being in position to help other guys as we get started.
 So he’s shown a really good mentality about the return.”

-Players are subject to fines of as much as $88,650 if they skip all of minicamp.
-However, players can be given excused absences by the team with fines waived, as the 49ers are doing with quarterback Jimmy Garoppolo.

-It’s unclear if Metcalf is being given an excused absence, but Rapoport’s tweet implied Metcalf is staying away due to his contract situation, stating Metcalf “is not present for mandatory minicamp, as contract talks have not yet resulted in a new deal.”
+Rapaport’s report made clear that Metcalf is skipping camp due to his contract stating Metcalf “is not present for mandatory minicamp, as contract talks have not yet resulted in a new deal.”

 Appearing on the “Club Shay Shay Podcast” with former NFL player Shannon Sharpe during the NFL draft, Metcalf expressed confidence a new deal will get done soon.